tshepang/blog/content/a-deep-admiration.md

 There is a number of people I did fall in love with in the recent past (about 2 years), listed in the chronology of feeling the admiration:

-- [Cornel West], for being on the race to become US president, on a convincingly moral platform
+- [Cornel West], for being on the race to become US president, on a convincingly moral platform.
-- [Jill Stein], for the same reason as West, only with a lot more electoral experience
+- [Jill Stein], for the same reason as West, only with a lot more electoral experience.
 - [Briahna Joy Gray], for speaking strongly against immoral acts of US government as a journalist.
   She happens to have interviewed both West and Stein.